wirl-ice/iceberg-tracking-beacon-database/standardization/README.md

 * snr
 * ttff

-2. shp/shx/prj/dbf files (line and point), gpx files (line and point), kml files (line and point),
+2. Geospatial products:
+* .shp/.shx/.prj/.dbf files (line and point)
+* .gpx files (line and point)
+* .kml files (line and point)

+3. Graphic plots
-3. A pdf with: PolarPlot (png), SpeedPlot (png) and cummulative speed probability plot (png),
+* A PDF file containing: PolarPlot (.png), SpeedPlot (.png) and cummulative speed probability plot (.png),

+4. Statistics
-4. A text ice island statistics file
+* A text ice island statistics file.

+5. Debugging log
+* A text file that includes information debugging information that is produced when each R script is called.
+Can be used to troubleshoot issues with standardizing a particular dataset or beacon type.

 ### Troubleshooting:
 1. Some of the 'beacon types' are actually data delivery types (e.g. sbd) so need to make sure beacon type is manually entered